-Realtime ultrasonographic scanning has the added advantage of giving some indication of the number of kids being carried, thus enabling a better estimate of the nutritional requirements of the doe during pregnancy.
-The technique is virtually 100% accurate in determining pregnancy and 96 to 97% accurate in determining twins and triplets.
+Real-time ultrasonographic scanning has the added advantage of giving some indication of the number of kids being carried, thus enabling a better estimate of the nutritional requirements of the doe during pregnancy.
+The technique is virtually 100% accurate in determining pregnancy and 96-97% accurate in determining twins and triplets.
 Good operators can distinguish hydrometra, resorbed fetuses and other abnormalities as well as live kids (Table 1.6).
 Goats can be scanned transabdominally or transrectally.
-Sector scanners are best for transabdominal scanning but linear scanners can be used and are better for transrectal scanning.
-Transrectal ultrasound techniques are preferred for very early pregnancies and permit diagnosis 4 to 5 days earlier than transabdominal techniques.
+Sector scanners are the best for transabdominal scanning, but linear scanners can be used and are better for transrectal scanning.